Last Updated on December 11, 2024

 What makes GitHub stand out of others?
 Let’s see… It is the largest source code hosting platform, used by 100M+ developers.
 And with its growth it has become an integral part of the DevOps workflow.
 Every CTO or DevSecOps understands that neglecting the aspects of Git security can lead to serious consequences.
-Data breaches, financial loss, data corruption, reputation and stock price loss are just some of them.
+Security breaches, data breaches, financial loss, data corruption, reputation and stock price loss are just some of them.

 It’s time to evaluate the risks…